AsiaDefense WorldEuropeLatest

 Rafale Front Sector Optronics (FSO) (Image: Dassault Aviation)

-When comparing the two aircraft, it’s important to note that while the Rafale has been in service since 2001 and has been exported to several countries, the J-10C is a relatively newer aircraft that was introduced into service in 2018.
-However, the J-10C has benefited from advancements in Chinese military technology and has been continuously upgraded with improved avionics, engines, and weapons systems, making it a formidable opponent in the modern battlefield.
+When comparing the two aircraft (J-10C vs Rafale), it’s important to note that while the Rafale has been in service since 2001 and has been exported to several countries, the J-10C is a relatively newer aircraft that was introduced into service in 2018.
+However, the fighter jet has benefited from advancements in Chinese military technology and has been continuously upgraded with improved avionics, engines, and weapons systems, making it a formidable opponent in the modern battlefield.

 Analysis: